 Nothing like hiking in the snow and soaking up the beauty of winter.
-It’s one of my favorite times to go backpacking.
-Last year, I went up into the GSMNP in January with 12 inches of snow up by Newton Bald.
-I couldn’t even find the fire ring.
-With no leaves on the tree’s, I was able to watch a beautiful sunset and sunrise.
+It’s one of our favorite times to go backpacking and spend time outdoors.
+Last year, we went up into the GSMNP in January with 12 inches of snow up by Newton Bald.
+We couldn’t even find the fire ring.
+With no leaves on the tree’s, We were able to watch a beautiful sunset and sunrise.

 Experts say one the best times to hike in winter snow is late winter, around March.
 Specifically in the Northern regions.
 National Parks such as Yellowstone, and Glacier Park offer great winter snowshoeing.
 By March, the snow is more compact, and has more layers.

 No matter where you venture out to, always be aware of your surroundings and LET PEOPLE KNOW WHERE YOU ARE.
 Make sure you have packed the 10 essentials, and a small emergency kit just in case you loose your pack.
 Always Plan and Prepare.
 Know your limitations, but have fun nonetheless.

 Boots we recommend.
 After years of hiking in winter, these are quality boots that will keep your feet dry.

 Merrell Moab Polar Waterproof Winter Boot – 400g M-Select warm lightweight, low bulk insulation keeps you warm